Legal

 Mac and iPhone so you can build better focus habits.
 Pulse is built

-servers, do not collect telemetry, and have no access to your data.
+and we have no access to your app data.
+If you choose to connect your

 1. Purpose and Intended Use